Resolution-robust Large Mask Inpainting with Fourier Convolutions: Introduction

 A large effective receptive field \cite{Luo16effective} is essential for understanding the global structure of an image and hence solving the inpainting problem.
 Moreover, in the case of a large mask, an even large yet limited receptive field may not be enough to access information necessary for generating a quality inpainting.
 We notice that popular convolutional architectures might lack a sufficiently large effective receptive field.
 We carefully intervene into each component of the system to alleviate the problem and to unlock the potential of the single-stage solution.
 Specifically:

-\textbf{\textit{i)}} We propose an inpainting network based on recently developed \textit{fast Fourier convolutions}~\cite{chi2020ffc}.
-The fast Fourier convolutions allow for the image-wide receptive field that covers an entire image even in the early layers of the network.
-We show that the network benefits from the fast growth of the receptive field, achieving both higher quality and parameter efficiency.
-Interestingly, the inductive biases in fast Fourier convolutions allow the network to generalize to high resolutions that are never seen during training~(\fig{res-grow}, \fig{high-res-degradation-quantitative}).
+\textbf{\textit{i)}} We propose an inpainting network based on recently developed \textit{fast Fourier convolutions}~(\textit{FFCs})~\cite{chi2020ffc}.
+FFCs allow for a receptive field that covers an entire image even in the early layers of the network.
+We show that this property of FFCs improves both perceptual quality and parameter efficiency of the network.
+Interestingly, the inductive bias of FFC allows the network to generalize to high resolutions that are never seen during training~(\fig{res-grow}, \fig{high-res-degradation-quantitative}).
 This finding brings significant practical benefits, as less training data and computations are needed.

 \textbf{\textit{ii)}} We propose the use of the perceptual loss~\cite{johnson2016perceptual} based on a semantic segmentation network with a high receptive field.
-This leans upon the observation that the lack of receptive field affects not only the inpainting network, but also the perceptual loss.
-The loss promotes the consistency of global structures and shapes.
+This leans upon the observation that the insufficient receptive field impairs not only the inpainting network, but also the perceptual loss.
+Our loss promotes the consistency of global structures and shapes.

 \textbf{\textit{iii)}} We introduce an aggressive strategy for training mask generation, to unlock the potential of a high receptive field of the first two components.
 The procedure produces wide and large masks, which force the network to fully exploit the high receptive field of the model and the loss function.